Encounter Bay: European arrival

 Encounter Bay was named by Matthew Flinders on 8 April 1802 after his encounter with Nicolas Baudin, both of whom were charting the Australian coastline for their respective countries (Britain and France).
 The encounter between the scientists was peaceful, even though they believed their countries were at war at the time.
 (Both parties were unaware that the Treaty of Amiens, ceasing hostilities, had been signed on 25 March 1802.)

-After British colonisation of South Australia, shore-based bay whaling stations operated on the coast of Encounter Bay from June 1837 at Police Point, Granite Island and Rosetta Head.
+After British colonisation of South Australia, shore-based bay whaling stations operated on the coast of Encounter Bay from June 1837 at Police Point, Granite Island and Rosetta Head, which was also referred to as Rosetta Harbour).
 The last of these closed down in 1855.
 They were the most successful and longest lasting whaling stations in South Australia.
 An attempt was made to re-establish the fishery in 1871–72.

 Description

 The bay's coastline is the site for the following settlements: Victor Harbor, Port Elliot, Middleton and Goolwa.

 The Murray, Inman and Hindmarsh Rivers drain into the bay.

 Islands located within Encounter Bay include (from west to east): Wright Island, Granite Island, Seal Island (also known as Seal Rock) and Pullen Island.

+A small beach known as Kings Beach lies within the bay.
+It was named after an early settler in the area, Eli King, who built a family home for himself and his wife Drucilla in 1858.
+There is a car park and walking trail which passes or starts at the beach, passing the rocky Petrel Cove on its way to The Bluff.

 Protected areas

-The following protected areas exist within the bay’s waters: the Granite Island Recreation Park, the Pullen Island Conservation Park and the West Island Conservation Park, while the bay’s waters are within the boundaries of the Encounter Marine Park.
+The following protected areas exist within the bay's waters: the Granite Island Recreation Park, the Pullen Island Conservation Park and the West Island Conservation Park, while the bay's waters are within the boundaries of the Encounter Marine Park.
 The following protected areas adjoin the shores of the bay: the Coorong National Park.